oils-for-unix/oils.vim/README.md

 ## Configuration

+YSH has more syntax than say Java, which can make it harder to pick colors.
 My vimrc overrides these colors:

     let g:ysh_expr_color = 20        " blue
     let g:ysh_sigil_pair_color = 55  " purple